PaddlePaddle/PaddleHelix/developer_guide.md

     4.2.
 Other algorithms

     Except LinearRNA, other algorithms in PaddleHelix are all implemented in Python.
-If you want to change these algorithms, just find corresponding files under path "./pahelix", then add "/path_to_your_repo/" to your Python environment path:
+If you want to change these algorithms, just find and modify corresponding `.py` files under the path "./pahelix", then add "/path_to_your_repo/" to your Python environment path:

     ```python
     import sys